CUBRID/cubrid-manual/en/admin/admin_utils.rst

 **Object lock table**

 The third section of the output of the **cubrid lockdb** includes the contents of the object lock table.
 It shows which client has the lock for which object in which mode, and which client is waiting for which object in which mode.
-The first part of the result of the object lock table shows how many objects are locked.
+The first part of the result of the object lock table shows how many objects are locked and how many lock objects are allocated to memory.
+CUBRID reuses lock objects for performance, but if the number of locks exceeds the **lock_escalation**, the lock objects are freed from memory at the end of the transaction.

 ::

     Object lock Table:
-        Current number of objects which are locked = 2001
+        Current number of objects which are locked = 2001 Current number of objects which are allocated = 1000 Current size of objects which are allocated = 242K

 **cubrid lockdb** outputs the OID, object type and table name of each object that obtained lock.
 In addition, it outputs the number of transactions that hold lock for the object (*Num holders*), the number of transactions (*Num blocked-holders*) that hold lock but are blocked since it could not convert the lock to the upper lock (e.g., conversion from **SCH_S_LOCK** to **SCH_M_LOCK**), and the number of different transactions that are waiting for the lock of the object (*Num waiters*).
 It also outputs the list of client transactions that hold lock, blocked client transactions and waiting client transactions.
 For rows, but not class, MVCC information is also shown.